One heart expanding with love: Surrogacy for single people

 Can a single person become a parent through surrogacy?

-Surrogacy for single people has been accessible in the USA for a number of years.
-Many states have a clear legal framework which allows for men and women to become parents, often at a very early stage or even before the baby is born.
+Surrogacy for single people has been accessible in the USA for a number of years, and many states have a clear legal framework which allows for men and women to become parents, often at a very early stage or even before the baby is born.
 Culturally, surrogates are used to the idea of single parents too, so together this makes for real opportunities to create families.
+The US is no longer the sole option however.

-In the UK, the legal route to parenthood in relation to surrogacy was until recently only accessible to couples in an ‘enduring relationship’ After significant campaigning and a legal case led by our sister organisation NGA Law, the law relating to parental orders was adapted in January 2019 to allow for single people to apply.
+In the UK, the legal route to parenthood in relation to surrogacy was until relatively recently only accessible to couples in an ‘enduring relationship’.
+After significant campaigning and a legal case, led by our sister organisation NGA Law, the law relating to parental orders was adapted in January 2019 to allow for single people to apply.
 For many single people this meant that their legal parentage was more certain, and opened the door for surrogacy here in the UK to happen for them.

 One criteria that remains for any intended parent to apply, single or otherwise, is that there must be a genetic link to the baby with at least one applicant.
 This means in the case of a single man that his sperm was used, and for a single woman that her egg was used.
 For many people, particularly women that come to surrogacy, it may be that this is very difficult or impossible.
 This is our next challenge, but for the time being this barrier is the reality for many.